benni-dev-ux/neural_network_package/README.md

 ### Feature Scaling
 1. Create a scaler and fit it according to the training data (x).
 Two scalers are available:
-   - StandardScaler: Centers Data Around zero with Standard Derivation of 1 and is more robust with outliers

    - NormalScaler: Rescale values so that each feature's minimum value is 0 and their maximum value is 1
+   - StandardScaler: Centers data around zero with standard derivation of 1.
+It is more robust with outliers

    ` scaler = nnp.StandardScaler()`